ks888/ansible-playbook-debugger/README.md

 ## Contributing

-Contributions are very welcome, including bug reports, feature requests, and English correction of documents.
+Contributions are very welcome, including bug reports, idea sharing, feature requests, and English correction of documents.

 If you'd like to send a pull request, it is excellent if there is a test which shows that the new feature works or the bug is fixed.
 Take the following steps to run tests: